Subspace decomposition with defect diffusion coefficient: Introduction

-Further approaches have been proposed that are conceptually different from the present work, yet address the same challenges.
-In \cite{venkovic2024preconditioners}, the authors introduce a finite library of offline preconditioners by clustering (quantizing) the random coefficients via a truncated KL representation and Voronoi cells, and use the nearest centroid coefficient to choose which preconditioner to apply.
-Nearby preconditioning methods introduced in \cite{MRPhD} solve the stochastic Helmholtz equation and reuse a preconditioner constructed for one realization to accelerate the solve for another realization whenever the coefficients are sufficiently close in an appropriate norm.
-A different line of work studied in \cite{MR2486837, MR2491431} treats randomness by stochastic Galerkin or spectral discretizations in the stochastic variable, leading to one large coupled deterministic system and motivating mean-based block preconditioners with detailed eingenvalue analysis.
-In an alternative formulation introduced in \cite{MR2541285,MR2350023}, the stochastic elliptic PDE is rewritten as a sequence of deterministic systems (KL and a double-orthogonal polynomial basis) and accelerates their solution with additive Schwarz combined with Krylov-subspace recycling.
-A wide range of further preconditioning techniques for stochastic Galerkin systems are studied in \cite{MR4331976, MR3183045, MR2639600, MR3129536, MR3242991}.
+Several further strategies have been proposed for accelerating sequences of parameter-dependent or sampled linear systems.
+In \cite{venkovic2024preconditioners}, the authors introduce a finite library of offline preconditioners by quantizing the random coefficients via a truncated KL representation and Voronoi cells, and use the nearest centroid coefficient to choose which preconditioner to apply.
+Nearby preconditioning methods introduced in \cite[Chapter 4]{MRPhD} solve the stochastic Helmholtz equation and reuse a preconditioner constructed for one realization to accelerate the solve for another realization whenever the coefficients are sufficiently close in an appropriate norm.
+Other approaches interpolate sampled inverse operators \cite{MR3484401} or update a reference preconditioner through sparse approximate maps between successive system matrices \cite{MR4273698}.
+Reduced-order preconditioners combine a conventional fine-level preconditioner with parameter-dependent reduced coarse corrections constructed from solution or error snapshots \cite{MR3782402}, while related methods interpolate these coarse spaces on the Grassmann manifold \cite{MR5029272}.
+Alternatively, Krylov-subspace recycling retains approximate invariant or search spaces across related systems \cite{MR2272183, MR2541285, MR2350023}, whereas low-rank tensor Krylov methods compress and solve an entire parameter-dependent family simultaneously \cite{MR2854614}.
+Complementary sampling strategies reduce Monte Carlo cost through variance-reduction and defect-based control-variate techniques for stochastic homogenization \cite{MR3479886,MR3341127}.
+Although these approaches do not specifically aim at the Monte Carlo coefficient-realizations, they address the many-query difficulty, but predominantly reuse or approximate global preconditioners, global reduced spaces, or global Krylov information.
+The present method instead constructs each realization-dependent preconditioner from reusable patch-local inverse actions determined directly by the local defect geometry.